 - cranial vault

-There may also be evidence of foetal ventriculomegaly due to obstructive effects as a result of downward cerebellar herniation.
+There may also be evidence of fetal ventriculomegaly due to obstructive effects as a result of downward cerebellar herniation.
 Additionally many of the associated malformations (e.g. corpus callosal dysgenesis) may be identified.

 MRI is the modality of choice for detecting and characterising the full constellation of findings associated with Chiari II malformations.
 The key features are discussed below, whereas the wide range of associated abnormalities (see above) are discussed separately.